-1 Module name 38022 Development Economics II Development economics II 5 ECTS 2 Courses / lectures Vorlesung mit Übung: Development Economics II (3 SWS) 5 ECTS 3 Lecturers Prof. Dr. Johannes Paha
+1 Module name 38022 Development Economics II Development economics II 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+3 Lecturers -

-4 Module coordinator Prof. Dr. Christine Binzel 4 Prof. Dr. Johannes Paha 5 Contents The courses Development Economics I and II give students an introduction to the economics of developing countries.
+4 Module coordinator Prof. Dr. Christine Binzel Prof. Dr. Johannes Paha 5 Contents The courses Development Economics I and II give students an introduction to the economics of developing countries.
 A significant part of the course will be devoted to discussing recent empirical work that draws on survey and other data from developing countries.
-In doing so, the course will provide students with an overview of the state-of- the-art in the field.
-Covered topics include, amongst others, history/ institutions, poverty, financial services, education, health, governance, and corruption.
+In doing so, the course will provide students with an overview of the state-of-the-art in the field.
+Covered topics include, amongst others, history/institutions, poverty, financial services, education, health, governance, and corruption.
 The majority of empirical papers will be concerned with establishing causal relationships, such as the effect of school inputs on educational outcomes or the effect of microfinance on poverty.
 Therefore, both experimental and quasi-experimental methods will be introduced.
 6 Learning objectives and skills Students (1) achieve an understanding of key concepts in development economics, (2) learn about experimental and quasi-experimental methods in (development) economics research, (3) gain an overview of the state-of-the-art research in the field, and (4) strengthen their skills in how to critically read and assess applied microeconomic work.
 7 Prerequisites None.
 8 Integration in curriculum semester: 2 9 Module compatibility Pflichtmodul Master of Arts Development Economics and International Studies 20192 Compulsory module for: "M.A.
 Development Economics and International Studies"; Elective module for "MA Nahoststudien" 10 Method of examination Written or oral Written exam (60 minutes) 11 Grading procedure Written or oral (100%) Written exam (100%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english

-16 Bibliography Main Textbook: Alain de Janvry, and Elisabeth Sadoulet.
+16 Main Textbook: Alain de Janvry, and Elisabeth Sadoulet.
 2015.
-Development Economics: Theory and Practice , Routledge.
+Development Economics: Theory and Practice, Routledge.
 Further reading, in particular research articles, will be provided during class.

-1 Module name 38051 International Business Ethics I International business ethics I 5 ECTS ĺ 2 Courses / lectures Vorlesung: International Business Ethics I (2 SWS) 5 ECTS 3 Lecturers Milena Störmer Prof. Dr. Matthias Fifka
+1 Module name 38051 International Business Ethics I International business ethics I 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+3 Lecturers -